prmr/SoftwareDesign/modules/Module-06.md

 ![](figures/m06-dependencies.png)

-This design suffers from (at least) the following two inter-related limitations:
+This design suffers from (at least) the following three inter-related limitations:

 * **High coupling**: Each panel explicitly depends on many other panels.
 * **Complexity**: Complex idiosyncratic program logic is required to keep the different panels consistent.